Copenhagen November 25-26, 2025

 Towards more effective coordination of European innovation ecosystems – what can we learn from sectorial models?
 Sectorial models as known from e.g. the Netherlands offer a means of coordinating and prioritizing research and innovation efforts within a sector (typically on a national level).
 What are sectorial models?
 Could such models be lifted to the European scale to support more effective innovation at the collective level (and, if so, what would that take)?

-• Bert Meijer, Distinguished University Professor in the Molecular Sciences, Professor of Organic Chemistry, Eindhoven University of Technology
+• Bert Meijer, Distinguished University Professor in Molecular Sciences, Professor of Organic Chemistry, Eindhoven University of Technology (Bert Meijer bio)

 Moderator